Cream of mushroom pork chops are skillet seared and smothered in a rich, herbed cream of mushroom sauce, ready to serve

 - If you don't want to use wine, substitute the wine with more stock plus ½ teaspoon of white wine vinegar or a dollop of sour cream.

-If you tried these cast iron pork chops, and liked the cream of mushroom sauce, leave a comment or a rating using the stars in the recipe card below to help other readers!
+If you tried these cream of mushroom pork chops, leave a comment or rating below.

 - 3 tablespoon butter can sub olive oil

 - 2 pounds boneless pork chops